-Dizziness, drowsiness, fatigue, nausea, vomiting, headache, trouble sleeping, acne, dry mouth, or constipation may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+Dizziness, drowsiness, tiredness, nausea/vomiting, stomach/abdominal pain, headache, trouble sleeping, or constipation may occur.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Oxcarbazepine may rarely cause very serious (possibly fatal) skin reactions.
 Some people in certain ethnic groups (including people of Asian/South Asian descent) are at greater risk.
-Your doctor may order a blood test to measure your risk before prescribing this medication.
-If the blood test shows you are at greater risk, discuss the risks and benefits of oxcarbazepine and other treatment choices with your doctor.
+Your doctor may order a blood test to measure your risk before you start this medication.
+If the blood test shows you are at greater risk, your doctor should discuss the risks and benefits of oxcarbazepine and other treatment choices with you.
 Such skin reactions have developed mostly within the first few months of treatment.
-Get medical help right away if you develop any of the following symptoms: skin rash/blisters/peeling, itching, or swelling.
+Get medical help right away if you develop symptoms of a serious skin reaction such as skin rash/blisters/peeling, itching, or swelling.
 Ask your doctor or pharmacist for more details.

 This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.